rubigdata/bigdata-blog-2021-joshdev-de/docs/assignment-02.md

 `docker start hello-hadoop`
 `docker attach hello-hadoop`

-## Initializing hdfs and insert input
+## Initializing hdfs and insert input data
 Next I initialize the master node of the hdfs (hadoop filesystem) wich is called namenode using:
 `hdfs namenode -format`
 and start the dfs deamons of the datanodes and secondary namenodes using: